Crop art: Modern Day

-An example is the Corn Palace of Mitchell, South Dakota, that was first built for the 1892 Corn Exposition.
-Outer walls of the building were -and still are- covered in murals made from multi-colored ears of corn (Sheehy 24) The seed mosaic portraits by Lillian Colton are also examples.
-Her seed portraits of celebrities were exhibited in the strictly defined "Crop art" category at the Minnesota State Fair beginning in 1966.
-Rules for entry of Crop art allow "only seeds from Minnesota-grown farm crops or cultivated garden flowers, fruits, and vegetables" with no wild plant seeds permitted.
-Colton continued to teach and make Crop art until her death at age 97 in 2007 (Sheehy 2).
 A new generation of Crop, or Seed artists, known as the "Postmodern School of Minnesota Crop Art" (Sheehy 90) is continuing this folk tradition.
 Some of these artists are "Cathy Camper, Alan Carpenter, Kim Cope, Linda Koutsky, Nancy Loung, Suzy Mears, Laura Melnick, and David Steinlicht" (Sheehy 90).
 There is a custodial aspect and preservation ethic associated with this plant-based art form.
 Making Crop art is not only a way preserving and rejuvenating a vibrant folk craft but its practice foregrounds the need to collect, store, and value the lore and varieties of seeds.

 In Los Angeles, the Tournament of Roses Parade floats employ the flowers of plants in a similar collage or mosaic style.